 RUSSIA: Three more Muslim prisoners of conscience

 Three Muslim prisoners of conscience have been jailed, one for four years for organising meetings to study Said Nursi's works, and the other two for three years each.
 A Danish Jehovah's Witness prisoner of conscience has had his Russian detention extended.At the end of a trial lasting seven months from April, three Muslims in Dagestan received prison terms for meeting to read the works of the late Turkish theologian Said Nursi.
-Prisoner of conscience Ziyavdin Dapayev was sentenced to four years in jail, and prisoners of conscience Sukhrab and Artur Kaltuyev were jailed for three years each.
+A court in Makhachkala sentenced prisoner of conscience Ziyavdin Dapayev to four years in jail, and prisoners of conscience Sukhrab and Artur Kaltuyev to three years each.
 All three Muslims are being held in custody while their appeal is pending.
-The court in Dagestan also ordered many works by Nursi, as well as one about him, to be destroyed (see below).
+The court also ordered many works by Nursi, as well as one about him, to be destroyed.

 A court in Oryol has extended until February 2018 the pre-trial detention of prisoner of conscience and Danish citizen Dennis Christensen.
 He faces "extremism" charges after a Bible study meeting in which he was participating was raided (see below).

 Jehovah's Witnesses may also be charged with other "extremism"-related Criminal Code offences.
-The trial of Arkady Akopyan is due to resume in Prokhladny in Kabardino-Balkariya on 10 January 2018 (see below).
+The trial of Arkadya Akopyan is due to resume in Prokhladny in Kabardino-Balkariya on 10 January 2018 (see below).

-Turkish company Sözler, which published Nursi's works in Russian before they were banned as "extremist", has accused law enforcement agencies of falsifying witness testimony used in criminal cases.
+Turkish company Sözler, which published Nursi's works in Russian before they were banned as "extremist", has accused state agencies of falsifying witness testimony used in criminal cases.
 It has appealed to the General Prosecutor's Office to investigate.
-Sözler representative Sergei Mikhailov asserts that these falsified witness statements supported prosecution cases which led to individuals being jailed (see F18News 11 December 2017 http://www.forum18.org/
+Sözler representative Sergei Mikhailov asserts that these falsified witness statements supported prosecution cases which led to individuals being jailed (see F18News 11 December 2017 http://www.forum18.org/archive.php?article_id=2340).

 Targeting Jehovah's Witnesses and Muslims who read Nursi's works

-Typically, such Muslims meet in homes to study their faith, with one or more expounding on Nursi's works.
+Typically, such Muslims meet in private homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together.
 They do not seek any state permission for such meetings.

 Subsequently, people who have met to study Nursi's books have been prosecuted under Criminal Code Article 282.2 ("Organisation of" or "participation in" "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity").